 Hoped for future additions and recent modifications…

 Pocketsmith could be improved with a more robust Net Worth platform, for example integration to online brokering accounts or other investment services.
 For now I’m content to update these investments manually once a month.
-I keep a separate spreadsheet for tracking Net Worth, Stock Portfolio and Superannuation accounts anyway.
+At the moment, I keep a separate spreadsheet for tracking Stock Portfolio and Superannuation accounts anyway and update the Net Worth field in Pocketsmith once a month.

 Overall, Pocketsmith is one of the most complete cloud based personal finance software platforms I’ve used and I highly recommend it if you’re looking for a personal finance or budgeting solution with live account feeds with support for international accounts and currencies.